Pressio/pressio-ops/README.md

 > [!CAUTION]
 > Until we have confirmed that this is the approach we want to take, this repository should NOT be used, and users should instead continue using the full `Pressio/pressio` code.

+## Questions?

+Find us on Slack: https://pressioteam.slack.com and/or
+open an issue on [github](https://github.com/Pressio/pressio).

 ## License and Citation

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)